R0GGER/docker-wake-on-lan/README.md

 **Windows (RPC)** uses `net rpc shutdown` over SMB (port 445).
 Use an administrator account, allow File and Printer Sharing through the firewall, and for a local account set `LocalAccountTokenFilterPolicy` to `1`.

 **Sleep-on-LAN** sends a magic packet with the MAC bytes reversed.
-That requires [Sleep-on-LAN](https://github.com/SR-G/sleep-on-lan) on the target; no credentials in this container.
+That requires [Sleep-on-LAN](https://github.com/SR-G/sleep-on-lan) on the target; this container does not need credentials.

 ## Notes